Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/lod.md

 * `http://example.com/document/456` (a document)
 * `http://example.com/document/456#ch1` (section in a larger document) or maybe `http://example.com/document/456/ch1` (chunked large document with referenceable sections)

 Another important design question has to do with the _opacity_ of your URIs.
 Should you refer to things using a human-readable name or a random id?
 Compare `http://papyri.info/ddbdp/p.fay;;110` (“P.Fay 110” is a citation to an edition of a papyrus in *Fayum towns and their papyri*, ed.
 B. P. Grenfell, A. S. Hunt, and D. G. Hogarth.
 London, 1900) to `http://papyri.info/hgv/10775`.
 These two URIs resolve to the same document, which aggregates information about the papyrus. `http://papyri.info/ddbdp/p.fay;;110` is the edition, and `http://papyri.info/hgv/10775` provides data about the source document and the edition.
 The Duke Databank of Documentary Papyri (DDbDP) has human-legible identifiers and the Heidelberger Gesamtverzeichnis der griechischen Papyrusurkunden Ägyptens (HGV) uses opaque numbers.
 There isn’t a single right or wrong answer here, but note that the DDbDP has to mint and redirect to a new URI when a new edition comes out, and HGV just has to update a record.
-Thi strategy may be acceptable, or even desirable, but it also demonstrates that choices about URIs have downstream implications that are worth thinking about.
+This strategy may be acceptable, or even desirable, but it also demonstrates that choices about URIs have downstream implications that are worth thinking about.

 ## A recipe for usable Linked Open Data